2.18. Fragment Specification¶

 necessary to merge two previously assigned fragments into one.
 This can be

-achieved using the FragProc Fusebyatoms
+achieved using the FragProc Fusebyatoms procedure, which identifies atom

-pairs that should belong to the same fragment, as specified in FuseAtomPairs
+pairs that should belong to the same fragment, as specified in FuseAtomPairs.

 In the example below, the objective is to fragment a propane molecule into a